Many factors go into making a great gaming experience. One of the most important is the effect of your computer’s CPU while gaming.

 In this article, we will discuss how CPUs affect gaming and what you can do to get the best performance possible.

 We will also look at some of the best CPUs for gaming currently on the market.
 So if you’re looking to upgrade your system or just want to learn more about how your CPU affects your gaming, read on!.

-How Does CPU Affect Gaming Performance
+How Does CPU Affect Gaming Performance?

 The central processing unit (CPU) is the brain of your computer.
-It handles all the instructions your computer receives, and carries out the commands.
+It handles all the instructions your computer receives and carries out the commands.

 Your CPU affects how quickly your computer can start up, how responsive it is overall, how fast it can calculate, and how quickly it can store and retrieve information.

-All of these factors affect how well your computer performs when gaming.
+These factors affect how well your computer performs when gaming.
 If you want to improve your gaming performance, one of the best things you can do is upgrade your CPU.